B Line (RTD)

-The B Line, also known as the Northwest Rail Line during construction, is a commuter rail line which is part of the commuter and light rail system operated by the Regional Transportation District in the Denver metropolitan area in Colorado.
+The B Line, also known as the Northwest Rail Line during construction, is a commuter rail line which is part of the commuter and light rail system operated by the Regional Transportation District (RTD) in the Denver metropolitan area in Colorado.
 Part of the FasTracks project, the first 6.2 mi section from downtown Denver to south Westminster opened on July 25, 2016.
 If fully built out, estimated around 2042, the B Line will be a 41 mi high-capacity route from Denver Union Station to Longmont, passing through North Denver, Adams County, Westminster, Broomfield, Louisville and Boulder.

 Route

 The B Line's southern terminus is at Union Station in Denver.
 It runs on a railroad right-of-way north sharing track with the G Line until Pecos Junction station, after which the two routes diverge.
 Initially, the B Line continues north to its terminus at Westminster station; this is completed in approximately 15 minutes.